Panda Bear (musician): Animal Collective

-Since the 2007 releases of Panda Bear's Person Pitch and Animal Collective's Strawberry Jam, he has focused more on using samplers and other electronics in their shows.
-He has named Black Dice as a major influence stating "Black Dice took us on our first tour and I feel like the wisest things I've learned about being in a band I learned by watching them."
-He said he looks to Black Dice "as a model for a band...
-I feel like as a band, I can't speak for the other guys [of Animal Collective], but certainly for myself, like I modelled the way I approach to everything with the band watching the way Black Dice did it."
-In addition to singing, Lennox played drums and occasionally guitar in Animal Collective's live performances.
-He cites Stewart Copeland as the biggest influence on his drumming style; for his drumming work on Animal Collective's 2022 album Time Skiffs, Lennox cited James Brown's drummers, especially Clyde Stubblefield, as influences.
+Lennox has named Black Dice, who the band first toured with, as a major influence stating: "I feel like the wisest things I've learned about being in a band I learned by watching them" and that he personally sees them "as a model for a band."
+Lennox also describes recording a track with Arto Lindsay in 2002 as a formative moment, having been the first time recording with an established artist in a professional studio.

+Lennox has sung, played drums and occasionally guitar in Animal Collective's live performances.
+He cites Stewart Copeland as the biggest influence on his drumming style.
+For his drumming work on Animal Collective's 2022 album Time Skiffs, Lennox cited James Brown's drummers, especially Clyde Stubblefield, as influences.
+Since the 2007 releases of Panda Bear's Person Pitch and Animal Collective's Strawberry Jam, Lennox has focused more on using samplers and other electronics in Animal Collective shows.